 The Wilderness Management Planning toolbox is a ‘work in progress’ and represents information available to date on this subject.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
+Contact us to suggest new materials for inclusion.

 Wilderness planning translates the Wilderness Act, enabling legislation, and agency policy, in the context of the issues and situations for a given wilderness, into direction for the wilderness area.
 A wilderness stewardship plan guides the preservation, management, and use of the wilderness to ensure that wilderness character is preserved and is unimpaired for future use and enjoyment as wilderness.

 In sections 4(b) and 2(a) of the Wilderness Act, the agencies are directed to administer for the protection of each area and preserve their wilderness character.
 To do this you must have a well thought out plan.
 You need to develop a wilderness planning document using a logical process for identifying, implementing and monitoring appropriate management actions in wilderness.

 Specific policies and guidance vary between the four wilderness management agencies, be sure to follow them; however, all require some common elements, as all are written with the purpose of preserving wilderness character.
 Plans form the basis for informed decisions and are the building block for budget and staffing proposals.

 There are many planning processes to help you develop a plan.
 The key is to pick the one that works best for your situation and stick to it.
 A good planning process will result in a good wilderness plan.
 Examples of planning processes are included in this toolbox, such as Limits of Acceptable Change (LAC), Visitor Experience and Resource Protection (VERP) and the Wilderness Stewardship Planning Framework (WSPF).

 There are several names used for these planning documents.
 You will hear them referred to as a Wilderness Management Plan, Wilderness Stewardship Plan, Backcountry/ Wilderness Management Plan and Wilderness Strategy to name a few.
 Don't be confused, they are all referring to the same type of document.